Knitting: Properties of fabrics

 Stitches can be worked from either side, and various patterns are created by mixing regular knit stitches with the "wrong side" stitches, known as purl stitches, either in columns (ribbing), rows (garter, welting), or more complex patterns.
 Each fabric has different properties: a garter stitch has much more vertical stretch, while ribbing stretches much more horizontally.
 Because of their front-back symmetry, these two fabrics have little curl, making them popular as edging, even when their stretch properties are not desired.

-Different combinations of knit and purl stitches, along with more advanced techniques, generate fabrics of considerably variable consistency, from gauzy to very dense, from highly stretchy to relatively stiff, from flat to tightly curled, and so on.
+The basic knitted fabrics are referred to by different names in the setting of industrial manufacture.
+The fabric known by hand knitters as stockinette is called plain knit or jersey, and the fabric known by hand knitters as garter is called purl knitting or links-and-links.

+Different stitch combinations produce varied fabrics.

 Texture

 The most common texture for a knitted garment is that generated by the flat stockinette stitch—as seen, though very small, in machine-made stockings and T-shirts—which is worked in the round as nothing but knit stitches, and worked flat as alternating rows of knit and purl.
 Other simple textures can be made with nothing but knit and purl stitches, including garter stitch, ribbing, and moss and seed stitches.
 Adding a "slip stitch" (where a loop is passed from one needle to the other) allows for a wide range of textures, including heel and linen stitches as well as a number of more complicated patterns.

 Some more advanced knitting techniques create a surprising variety of complex textures.
 Combining certain increases, which can create small eyelet holes in the resulting fabric, with assorted decreases is key to creating knitted lace, a very open fabric resembling needle or bobbin lace.
 Open vertical stripes can be created using the drop-stitch knitting technique.
 Changing the order of stitches from one row to the next, usually with the help of a cable needle or stitch holder, is key to cable knitting, producing an endless variety of cables, honeycombs, ropes, and Aran sweater patterning.
 Entrelac forms a rich checkerboard texture by knitting small squares, picking up their side edges, and knitting more squares to continue the piece.

 Fair Isle knitting uses two or more colored yarns to create patterns and forms a thicker and less flexible fabric.

 The appearance of a garment is also affected by the weight of the yarn, which describes the thickness of the spun fibre.
 The thicker the yarn, the more visible and apparent stitches will be; the thinner the yarn, the finer the texture.